Symptoms include cough and shortness of breath.

 Although antibiotics are not usually effective for this condition, they are often given because doctors cannot easily distinguish chemical pneumonitis from a bacterial aspiration pneumonia, and often a bacterial pneumonia can develop as a complication of chemical pneumonitis.

 Doctors may recommend various strategies to help prevent chemical pneumonitis in people at risk.
-These include stopping or reducing the dosage of drugs that cause sedation.
+These include stopping or reducing the dosage of medications that cause sedation.
 They may also suggest that the head of the bed be raised slightly to prevent food, liquid, or acid in the stomach from moving up into the throat and then down into the lungs.
 People may need to eat foods with only certain textures or drink thickened liquids to help reduce the risk of aspiration.
 A speech pathologist may teach people specific swallowing techniques (for example, swallowing while tucking the chin toward the chest) to reduce the risk of food and liquids going down into the lungs.

 Drugs Mentioned In This Article